Month: October 2019

 Like many Microsoft projects, the company was simply dreaming too early. […]

 Barring the industry waiting a few years to see whether Samsung et al can refine their folding-screen technology into something much more durable (and ideally much cheaper, so that the more-screen-space models don’t just become the premium option for the few who can afford them), it looks to me as if in the medium term Microsoft’s coordinating-two-screens-by-using-clever-software-rather-than-insisting-on-a-seamless-single-screen approach might well be the better way to go.
 As devices come with more real estate everyone’s going to have to figure out how to use that space best, beyond using it to display films and other visually-pleasing content in full-window apps.

 Even on my current hardware2 I’ve appreciated the ability to use Slide Over and Split View and to drag-and-drop content from one app to another.3 Nevertheless, that can’t possibly be the end of the story.
 I have a sneaky feeling4 that one day the iOS family will sprout an always-on-display task switching/launching app much more flexible than what we currently put up with.
 Maybe that’s what my second screen is destined to be filled with.
 Only time (and a period when the different platforms are feeling free to experiment with the form factor and what that frees up) will tell.

 If this is a joke or a spoof then someone is leaving it rather late in the day to spring a surprise on us all:

-If the universe somehow arranged for a time traveller to pay a visit to young George Lucas just before he started filming Star Wars and show him that video then - after giving young George a few minutes time of jubilation at how handsomely his bright idea would pay off - wouldn't even young George suggest that perhaps this adulation for all things Star Wars had all gone just a bit too far?
+If the universe somehow arranged for a time traveller to pay a visit to young George Lucas just before he started filming Star Wars and show him that video1 then – after giving young George a few minutes time of jubilation at how handsomely his bright idea would pay off – wouldn’t even young George suggest that perhaps this adulation for all things Star Wars had all gone just a bit too far?